- How do I provide feedback?

 As an organisation we welcome feedback and are committed to learning from any feedback, positive or negative.
 We take all feedback (complaints, compliments, suggestions and representations) received seriously.
-This page details how we deal with any feedback that we receive.
+This document details how we deal with any feedback that we receive.

 You can provide feedback yourself, or a family member, friend or representative can contact us.